yasinbrcn/PythonMathExercises/README.md

 The data type of entered value is checked.
 If data type is not integer and entered number from lower than zero, the error message is show.<br/>
 ## .
 Exercise_8 - Abundant Number
 It is checked whether the entered number is an abundant number.<br/>
 **Abundant Number:** In number theory, an abundant number or excessive number is a number that is smaller than the sum of its proper divisors.
 The integer 12 is the first abundant number.
 Its proper divisors are 1, 2, 3, 4 and 6 for a total of 16.
 The amount by which the sum exceeds the number is the abundance.
-The number 12 has an abundance of 4, for example.
-(For more information: https://en.wikipedia.org/wiki/Abundant_number)
+The number 12 has an abundance of 4, for example. (https://en.wikipedia.org/wiki/Abundant_number)